How did Singles day start? And how did it become one of the biggest sales days in the world? What are the most popular products on Singles day?

 Singles Day Statistics

-These figures far suppress the online revenues of U.S. retail’s biggest shopping holidays of 2019, from Black Friday to Cyber Monday which had generated $24.6 billion in online revenues.
+These figures far suppress the online revenues of U.S. retail’s biggest shopping holidays, Black Friday and Cyber Monday combined.

 - 2009 – $ 76 million.